Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 > BOSH will construct configuration files for the packages and commence running the software (called "job templates")

 Job templates are where we configure processes and how monit should interact with them.
-As we know, monit runs processes which represent specific applications such as ZooKeeper, Concourse, or whatever your deployment is designed for.
+As we know, monit runs processes which represent specific software such as ZooKeeper, Concourse, or whatever your deployment is designed for.

 First, let's finish tying up the story of Monit processes.